AntonYartsev/iris-governed-fhir-agent/README.md

 6   FhirSearch         3d852e71-d854-5968-...
 1        mcp
 ```

 Rows 1-2 come from the agent.
 Rows 3-6 come from an external client on the same ToolSet.
 Same tools, same policies, same table - that is the main claim.
-Row 6 was allowed but clamped `_count=10000` became `_count=25`
+Row 6 was allowed but clamped: `_count=10000` became `_count=25`

 **Two fixes were needed to make these rows honest**

 **First**: `Compartment` writes its own audit row before it returns an error, because a denied call **never reaches the audit policy**

-**And second**: `AuditLog` reads the payload, not the `%Status`, because a `Guard` refusal is a normal return value. **Without the fix it is logged as success**
+**Second**: `AuditLog` reads the payload, not the `%Status`, because a `Guard` refusal is a normal return value. **Without the fix it would be logged as a success**

-The rules covered by unit tests without LLM involved:
+The rules are covered by unit tests, with no LLM involved:

 ```bash
 docker compose exec iris iris session IRIS -U IRISAPP '##class(%UnitTest.Manager).RunTest("GovernedFHIR/Tests")'